simpleinjector/Documentation/source/advanced.rst

 .. code-block:: c#

-    container.RegisterSingleOpenGeneric(typeof(IValidate<>), typeof(CompositeValidator<>));
+    container.RegisterOpenGeneric(typeof(IValidate<>), typeof(CompositeValidator<>),
+        Lifestyle.Singleton);

 This registration maps the open generic *IValidator<T>* interface to the open generic *CompositeValidator<T>* implementation.
 Because the *CompositeValidator<T>* contains an *IEnumerable<IValidator<T>>* dependency, the registered types will be injected into its constructor.
 This allows you to let the rest of the application simply depend on the *IValidator<T>*, while registering a collection of *IValidator<T>* implementations under the covers.

 .. container:: Note

     **Note**: Simple Injector preserves the lifestyle of instances that are returned from an injected *IEnumerable<T>* instance.
-In reality you should not see the the injected *IEnumerable<IValidator<T>>* as a collection of implementations, you should consider it a *stream* of instances.
+In reality you should not see the the injected *IEnumerable<IValidator<T>>* as a collection of implementations, you should consider it a **stream** of instances.
 Simple Injector will always inject a reference to the same stream (the *IEnumerable<T>* itself is a singleton) and each time you iterate the *IEnumerable<T>*, for each individual component, the container is asked to resolve the instance based on the lifestyle of that component.
 Regardless of the fact that the *CompositeValidator<T>* is registered as singleton the validators it wraps will each have their own specific lifestyle.

 The next section will explain mapping of open generic types (just like the *CompositeValidator<T>* as seen above).